-A TEDx licence has now been secured for Albany, meaning the city will host a conference on 29 January, 2022.
-The event will be named in the Noongar tradition in recognition of the area’s indigenous heritage.
+A TEDx licence has now been secured for Albany; the event will be named in the Noongar tradition in recognition of the area’s indigenous heritage.

 The TEDxKinjarling event now has the backing of a diverse and experienced voluntary committee, all of them keen to present world-class thought leadership from the Great Southern of Western Australia to the world.
 Interest has already been expressed in presenting at the event but a strict criteria must be met to ensure the event remains non-commercial in nature.

 If you’d like to keep up with what’s happening, follow us on social media via the links at the bottom of the page.

 - We spread fresh ideas that are relevant, ethical, thought-provoking and potentially transformative for our community.

 - We actively encourage submissions and involvement from members of the Great Southern community and offer development opportunities for those who engage with TEDxKinjarling.

 - Our TEDx talks are made available online, for free.

 - We are values and volunteer-driven.
 TEDxKinjarling is not for profit.